 So Why Do We Have Commissions for Salespeople?

 First, commissions are the norm for the sales profession.
 Most great salespeople are used to being paid for performance via a commission.
 In the words of Candace Walters from HR Works, “In the competitive marketplace, you must ask how employees at this level are compensated?
 If similar employees at rival companies typically have… a variable plan, failure to provide such a plan leaves your organization at a disadvantage”.
-Secondly, sales people don’t necessarily love to sell, but the good ones love to compete.
-Sales is about winning and losing.
-Sales people either win deals or lose them.
-It is a competition both internally and with your team.
+Secondly, salespeople don’t necessarily love to sell, but the good ones love to compete.
+Selling is about winning and losing.
+Salespeople either win deals or lose them.
+It is a competition, both individually and within your team.
 We “ring the bell” to fire others up as much as to recognize the winner.
 Finally, commissions work really well for sales where your individual performance makes the difference and your focus is near term, deals this month, or quarter.
 The June 2013 issue of the American Marketing Association’s Journal of Marketing Research sums it up nicely.
 “If you want to boost current sales, pick commissions.
 If you want people to attend to activities with possible payoffs beyond current sales, bonuses work better.”